 Pre Existing ConditionsRead Article

-- If you have problems while traveling such as nausea, dizziness, vomiting, ear pain, etc, you should consult your doctor before traveling and get the appropriate medicines to take care of it.
+- If you have problems while traveling such as nausea, dizziness, vomiting, ear pain, etc, you should consult your doctor before traveling and get the appropriate medicine to take care of it.

 - During take-off and landing, the cabin pressure changes which may cause ear blocking and ear pain.
 This may be relieved by chewing gum, or by opening your mouth widely as if you were yawning.
 Carry candies to chew and some cotton balls to stuff your ears, as they are not provided in most of the international flights.